 January 6, 2016:

-We have been expecting the Wiebes for a visit and unfortunately their flight was cancelled due to weather, which seemed strange since the weather in Georgetown and Miami didn’t seem too bad.
-Upon my return to the boat we played our regular three hours of volley ball, and the wind did seem a little stronger than usual, but nothing to raise any concern.
+We have been expecting the Wiebes for a visit and unfortunately, their flight was canceled due to weather, which seemed strange since the weather in Georgetown and Miami didn’t seem too bad.
+Upon my return to the boat, we played our regular three hours of volleyball, and the wind did seem a little stronger than usual, but nothing to raise any concern.
 When we returned to Rafiki the waves were out of the west which was unusual, and we all got soaked in the dinghy (again, not out of the ordinary).
 When we got back to the boat we had our showers and Alex and I started making dinner.